 Jeremy Hunt has indicated that the introduction of a state-backed scheme will not take place until April 2019 so there is a lot to plan for and discuss before then.

 MDDUS is in consultation with the Department of Health but also with the devolved administrations in Scotland, Wales and Northern Ireland to discuss the possible way ahead.
 We are speaking with Government officials and with the politicians and decision makers to ensure any scheme is best for our members and patients: past, present and future.
-The claims experience of GPs differs very markedly across the different parts of the UK and we do not see anything like the same strength of case for action in those other jurisdictions as in England.
+The claims experience of GPs differs very markedly across the different parts of the UK and we do not see anything like the same strength of case for action in Scotland and Northern Ireland as in England and Wales.

 We will continue to lobby and engage with key influencers about the scheme and ensure that the views of members and patients are at the forefront of the decision-making process.